Psychology (PSY)

 Special Note: Must be taken for three consecutive semesters.

-Registration Restrictions: Admission to the Ph.D.
-Program in Clinical-Community Psychology; passing of clinical portfolio; approval of dissertation proposal; approval of advancement to internship; and Program Director approval
+Registration Restrictions: Graduate standing and admission to the Ph.D. in Clinical-Community Psychology; passing of clinical portfolio; approval of dissertation proposal; approval of advancement to internship; and Program Director approval

 PSY A687 Multicultural Psychological Assessment II 3 Credits